pitman75/vsd-hdp/README.md

 **Logic optimization Verilog RTL with submodules**

 For designes with submodules (must of designes) we should add special command for convertion hierarhical design to flat.
 Because an optimizer can do optimization only inside one module.
-In this case our workflof extends to:
+In this case our workflow extends to:

 ```
 $ yosys